-This study was conducted to examine the relationship of stress ,Psychological Capital and achievement motivation among male and female College students .
-It also explore the nature of relationship and there strength between them.

-There was found a difference on stress level between male and female students.
+This study was conducted to examine the relationship of stress with resilience and achievement motivation among male and female university students.
+There was found a difference on stress level, resilience level and achievement motivation level between male and female students.
 The result shows that the difference between male and female students was a significant difference at both level of significant.
-Similarly the result also found significant difference between them male and female on the dimension of psychological Capital.

-Also in case of achievement motivation the result indicates that there was significant difference between achievement motivation of male and female student.
+In case of resilience the result indicates that there was significant difference between the score of male and female students .
+Also in case of achievement motivation the result indicates that there was significant difference between of male and female student on the dimension of achievement motivation.